Guides

 More information on this issue can be found here: https://github.com/turbolinks/turbolinks/issues/28

-When loading your scripts asynchronously you may experience, that your Components are not registered correctly.
+When loading your scripts asynchronously your components may not be registered correctly.
 Call ReactOnRails.reactOnRailsPageLoaded() to re-initialize like so:

 ReactOnRails.reactOnRailsPageLoaded();